 You don’t need to be active on all social media channels.
 In fact, doing this can bring down your content quality and eat into your marketing budget.
 Especially if you are new to this, you need to target a few selected platforms before you expand your reach.

-Whatever your target platforms are, the tips below can accelerate your outreach efforts.
+Whatever your target platforms are, the social media tips below can accelerate your outreach efforts.

 1. Have a Well-Defined Strategy